icgrp/ese532_handouts/_sources/hw4/homework_submission.md

         (one line)
     5. Report the resource capacity lower bound for `Filter_vertical`.
-Focus on the computation and the computation size identified in the question 3.d while computimg resource capacity;
+Focus on the computation and the computation size identified in the question 3.d while computing resource capacity;
         you may ignore control flow and addressing computations.
         There are many resources that may limit the performance.